project-grug/launcher/README.md

 ## Building

 To build the app, all you have to do is run `npm run tauri build`.
 The resulting binary is placed under `src-tauri/target/release`.
+Note that compilation has not been tested on every system configuration and may fail for you.

+## Contributing

+In order to run the app locally, you can follow the steps in the [Usage](#usage) section.
+Please be sure to use an editor or otherwise take advantage of [Prettier](https://prettier.io/), [ESLint](https://eslint.org/) and [Headwind](https://github.com/heybourn/headwind) to ensure your code meets the project's style and quality standards.